 Automatic Garage Door

-I am one of the lucky few who happens to have a covered parking lot in the basement of my apartment.
+I am one of the lucky few who happens to have a covered parking lot in the basement of my apartment in Amsterdam.
 When I moved in here, it was one of those things that I didn’t really care too much about.
 In fact, for the first two years that I lived here, I didn’t even use it.
 However I bought a car a couple of years ago to explore Europe a little more by road, and I’m loving it.
 It’s also how I commute to my new office which is about 25km from home.

 I bought a used car because one of the first things that happens when you buy a new car is that it loses a large chunk of value the moment it leaves the Dealer’s door.
 However, buying a cheap car had two advantages for me - I could buy it outright with cash, and I could tinker with it without feeling much guilt.
 I set about fixing, upgrading and buying all kinds of things that I could - polishing the headlights, installing dash cams (this was out of necessity), a TPMS system, a little vacuum cleaner, a tarp for covering things I might transport, a beach mat, phone holder, etc.